Northern Star (Melanie C album): Critical reception

 Northern Star received mixed to generally favorable reviews from music critics.
 Stephen Thomas Erlewine asserted that "Mel C wants to break from her Sporty Spice persona while proving herself as a legitimate musician and she does, more or less, with a surprisingly diverse record."
 He added that "Melanie C has a fairly strong voice, a good sense of melody, and carries a tune with some personality, which is one of the reasons why the genre-hopping of Northern Star works."
 Alexis Petridis of The Guardian wrote that the album is "positively kaleidoscopic" in its incorporation of "trance, Garbage-style techno-rock, R&B ballads and vaguely nu-metalish chest beating."
 Barry Walters also complemented the album's variety in a Rolling Stone review, suggesting it contains "way more well-sung goodies than you prefab-pop haters might expect" and drawing comparisons to Madonna, Garbage, the Beatles, and Low era David Bowie.

 Writing for Slant Magazine, Sal Cinquemani agreed that Melanie C "meets the challenge of distinguishing herself from the Spice Girls" but felt that the ballads "sound like outtakes from Madonna's Ray of Light."

-In a retrospective review for Attitude, published in 2024, Joseph Ryan-Hicks wrote that Melanie C achieved her goal of creating "an indie record inspired by Blur and Suede with a dash of Madonna’s magnum opus Ray of Light."
+Sheng Yuen from MTV Asia wrote that Northern Star showcased Melanie C's versatility, with energetic tracks highlighting her confidence and ballads revealing a softer side, and identified "Never Be the Same Again" as a standout with strong commercial appeal.
 A less positive review from student publication The Harvard Crimson described Northern Star as "still the same Spice Girls album dressed up in slightly more sophisticated hues."
+Rob Brunner from Entertainment Weekly felt thath Northern Star shines little light on who [Melanie C] actually is.
+William Orbit and Craig Armstrong dress her up in techno.
+TLC's Left Eye lets her try R&B. Rick Rubin helps her fake alt-rock.
+Mel's not a bad singer, but Stars still nothing more than slick pop product."
 Russell Baillee of The New Zealand Herald described the songs as "warmed-over Madonna, Garbage or Alanis rejects."
+In a retrospective review for Attitude, published in 2024, Joseph Ryan-Hicks wrote that Melanie C achieved her goal of creating "an indie record inspired by Blur and Suede with a dash of Madonna’s magnum opus Ray of Light."